HMS Hermes (95): 1920s

 Captain Eliot was relieved by Captain G. Hopwood on 2 December and the ship sailed for the China Station on 21 January 1928.
 The Fairey IIIDs of 440 Flight had been replaced by IIIFs, and the ship kept the same three flights for this deployment.
 En route to Hong Kong, Hermes stopped at Bangkok, Siam, in March for four days and was inspected by King Rama VII.
 She reached Hong Kong on 18 March, relieving Argus.
-The ship spent a month in the port of Chefoo in May and then the following three weeks in Wei Hai Wei.
-While visiting Chinwangtao in July, one of her Fairey IIIF seaplanes made a forced landing outside the port; the Italian destroyer Muggia rescued the pilot and towed the aircraft back to the carrier.
+The ship spent a month in the port of Yantai in May and then the following three weeks in Weihaiwei.
+While visiting Qinhuangdao in July, one of her Fairey IIIF seaplanes made a forced landing outside the port; the Italian destroyer Muggia rescued the pilot and towed the aircraft back to the carrier.
 During the rest of the year, the ship visited Shanghai, Manila, as well as Kudat and Jesselton in Borneo.
 She began a refit in Hong Kong in January 1929 and Captain J. D. Campbell assumed command on 28 March.
-After refit was completed in April, Hermes conducted flying training before sailing up the Yangtze River to visit Nanking the following month.
-Afterwards she spent the next four months at Wei Hei Wei.
-She made visits to Tsingtao and Japan before returning to Hong Kong on 29 October where she remained for the rest of the year.
+After refit was completed in April, Hermes conducted flying training before sailing up the Yangtze River to visit Nanjing the following month.
+Afterwards she spent the next four months at Weihaiwei.
+She made visits to Qingdao and Japan before returning to Hong Kong on 29 October where she remained for the rest of the year.

 1930s

-On 28 January 1930, Hermes transported the British Minister to China, Sir Miles Lampson, to Nanking for talks with the Chinese Government over the Japanese invasion of Manchuria and she remained there until she sailed downriver to Shanghai on 2 March.
-By the end of the month, the carrier was back in Hong Kong and remained there until June when she returned to Wei Hai Wei for her annual summer visit.
+On 28 January 1930, Hermes transported the British Minister to China, Sir Miles Lampson, to Nanjing for talks with the Chinese Government over the Japanese invasion of Manchuria and she remained there until she sailed downriver to Shanghai on 2 March.
+By the end of the month, the carrier was back in Hong Kong and remained there until June when she returned to Weihaiwei for her annual summer visit.
 The ship briefly returned to Hong Kong before departing for Great Britain on 7 August.
 Hermes reached Portsmouth on 23 September, but remained there only six days before transferring to Sheerness.
 Captain E. J. G. MacKinnon relieved Captain Campbell there on 2 October.
 She was given a brief refit at Chatham Dockyard before sailing for the China Station.
 The ship had aboard only 403 and 440 Flights on this deployment and transported six Blackburn Ripons to deliver to Malta and HMS Eagle.
 Hermes departed Portsmouth on 12 November and reached Hong Kong on 2 January 1931.
-En route to her summer refuge at Wei Hai Wei, the ship received a report on 9 June that the submarine Poseidon had been sunk there while on exercise.
+En route to her summer refuge at Weihaiwei, the ship received a report on 9 June that the submarine Poseidon had been sunk there while on exercise.
 Captain MacKinnon took command of the rescue effort when Hermes arrived at the accident site an hour afterwards.
 Eight of the submarine's crewmen managed to escape through the forward torpedo hatch, but only six of those reached the surface where they were picked up and treated in Hermes's sickbay; two of those six subsequently died.